Michael Farrell (Irish writer)

 Michael Farrell (1899–1962) was an Irish writer and broadcaster remembered for his posthumous novel Thy Tears Might Cease.
 He was born in Carlow town to a prosperous Catholic shopkeeper, and educated at Knockbeg College and Blackrock College.
 He spent time in Mountjoy Prison during the Irish War of Independence and left Trinity College Dublin without graduating.
 His brother, Sean O'Farrell, was the commanding officer of the Carlow Brigade of the Irish Republican Army from the brigade's formation until September 1920.

 After his time in university, he worked for several years in the Belgian Congo as a Marine Superintendent of Customs, returning to Ireland after managing to sell a ship for a handsome profit.
 He worked for Radio Éireann and as a journalist.
-In 1930 he married businesswoman Frances Cautley Baker, divorced daughter of painter Frances Baker, with whom she ran a textile company in Blackrock, Dublin called the Crock of Gold.
+In 1930 he married designer and businesswoman Frances Cautley Baker, divorced daughter of painter Frances Baker, with whom she ran a textile company in Blackrock, Dublin called the Crock of Gold.
 The Crock manufactured wool products, with Frances designing patterns and primarily selling wholesale to fashion houses.